leleliu008/ndk-pkg/README.md

 ## Create the google prefab aar then deploy it to Maven Local Reposotory and use it alongside with Android Gradle Plugin

-If packages that have been published to `mavenCentral` doesn't meet your needs, you can use this software to install packages then deploy them to `mavenLocal`.
+If my published packages that have been published to `mavenCentral` doesn't meet your needs, you can use this software to install packages then deploy them to `mavenLocal`.

 Suppose you want to build and install the `libpng` package, then deploy it to `mavenLocal`, the following steps you would do: